DaffodilYu/yuchen.github.io/_learning/English_word.md

    >In the mid-1980s, interest in the AHE problem had waned significantly

-8. controversy 英 /ˈkɒntrəvɜːsi/
+8. **controversy** 英 /ˈkɒntrəvɜːsi/

-   >The points of controversy remained unsettled, however, and
-   >the topic was still mired in confusion.
+   The points of controversy remained unsettled, however, and the topic was still mired in confusion.

 9. [complex vs complicated](https://www.quora.com/Whats-the-difference-between-complex-and-complicated-1#:~:text=Something%20that%20is%20complicated%20is,reason%20is%20difficult%20to%20understand.)

-   Complex is not <u>simple</u> for the structure of the things
+​	Complex is not <u>simple</u> for the structure of the things

-   Complicated is not <u>easy</u> for the function of the things.
+​	Complicated is not <u>easy</u> for the function of the things.

-7.